sakuraapi/manual/appendices/circular-di.md

 ```
 Error: Unable to inject undefined into A. Only classes decorated with '@Injectable' can be passed into the A constructor.
 ```
+[Note: until [122](https://github.com/sakuraapi/api/issues/122) is resolved, it will actually throw an error stating that it cannot read property of undefined error]

 Clearly both `A` and `B` are decorated with `@Injectable`.
 The error indicates a possible circular dependency.